640 South State StreetDover, Delaware 19901

 14 to 17.4 g/dL for men

 9.5 to 24.5 g/dL for children, depending on the child's age.
-If your child is having this test, you should discuss the results with your child's doctor.
+If your child is having this test, you should discuss the results with your child's healthcare provider.

 High hemoglobin levels can be caused by polycythemia, heart failure, and chronic obstructive pulmonary disease.
 Low hemoglobin may be caused by: